vchrombie/grimoirelab-toolkit/CONTRIBUTING.md

 The rewritten version clearly describes the *end benefit* to the user (fewer 500 errors), and *when* (searching commits with Elasticsearch).

-Use your best judgement and try to put yourself in the mindset of someone reading the compiled changelog.
+Use your best judgment and try to put yourself in the mindset of someone reading the compiled changelog.
 Does this entry add value?
 Does it offer context about *where* and *why* the change was made?

 #### How to generate a changelog entry

 Contributors can use the interactive [changelog](https://github.com/Bitergia/release-tools#changelog) tool for this purpose which generates the changelog entry file automatically.
 You will need to run this script inside of the git where you store the project.

 Its simplest usage is to run the changelog command.
 ```